Waishnav/Doc-AI/README.md

 - [Quill.js](https://quilljs.com/) for providing a powerful rich text editor for React
 - [MongoDB](https://www.mongodb.com/) for providing easy-to-use real-time database and authentication services

-This project is built as part of [Hackathon_Name] and it is still in development phase and contributions are welcomed.
+This project is built as part of Can You Hack It?
+Hackathon and it is still in development phase and contributions are welcomed.